The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: General background

-Machine learning-based detection algorithms require large sets of accurately labeled data.
+Machine learning-based detection algorithms are powerful means of detecting subtle signals in physiological data such as EEG, but they require large sets of accurately labeled data for training and testing the algorithm's performance.
+Once trained, the success of an algorithm on classifying previously unseen data can be quantified using the f1-score, which is a widely used metric to quantify an average of recall (i.e., success in detecting events) and precision (i.e., the proportion of detected events that are correct), see the Supplementary Information for equations.
 The consistent detection and labeling of sleep spindles is a challenging task, due to variability in their appearance and strength.
-Traditionally, spindles are visually identified by experts.
-One commonly used dataset~\cite{kulkarni2019deep,tapia2020red} is the Montreal Archive of Sleep Studies (MASS)~\cite{oreilly2014montreal}, in which the sleep spindle annotations were provided by two experts.
-Projects using MASS for training usually take spindles identified by either expert.
-However, the MASS annotations have a low inter-rater agreement, as quantified by the f1-score\footnote{The f1-score, widely used in statistics, is described in Equation~\ref{eq:f1}.} of $0.54$~\cite{lacourse2020massive}.
-The Massive Online Data Annotation (MODA)~\cite{lacourse2020massive} project addressed this issue by having 5 experts (on average) annotate spindles and rate their confidence, in each EEG segment.
+Traditionally, spindles have been visually identified by multiple experts, with f1-scores computed for each scorer with respect to spindles identified by the consensus.
+One commonly used dataset for creating and testing spindle detection algorithms~\cite{kulkarni2019deep,tapia2020red} is the Montreal Archive of Sleep Studies (MASS)~\cite{oreilly2014montreal}, in which the sleep spindle annotations were provided by two experts.
+Projects using MASS for training usually take spindles identified by either expert (i.e., a logical ``OR" operation).
+However, the MASS annotations have a low inter-rater agreement (f1-score = $0.54$~\cite{lacourse2020massive}), which makes this procedure statistically naive.
+The Massive Online Data Annotation (MODA)~\cite{lacourse2020massive} project addressed this issue by having 5 experts (on average) annotate spindles on a subset of data from MASS, and rate their confidence, in each EEG segment.
 The experts had an inter-rater f1-score of $0.72$ with respect to the final MODA labels.
 This score is considerably better than the MASS equivalent, and the number of experts, the scoring and the post-processing steps enable final labels of much higher precision.
+We therefore adopt MODA as a basis for performance measurement, bearing in mind that even MODA does not provide a true answer about whether a spindle has occurred or not; only some degree of consensus.

 Several offline sleep spindle detectors have been developed and tested on MODA~\cite{lacourse2019sleep,ferrarelli2007reduced,molle2002grouping,martin2013topography,wamsley2012reduced,ray2015expert,parekh2015detection}.
-However, these are generally heuristics that compute Fourier transforms or wavelet decomposition on large portions of the signal, including segments that would be in the future considering an online application, and thus cannot be implemented for real-time detection.
+However, these generally use heuristics that compute Fourier transforms or wavelet decomposition on large portions of the signal.
+For real-time detection in online applications, spindles must be detected soon after their onset, if stimulation is to arrive before the spindle ends and thus be capable of influencing its evolution.
+Online real-time detectors therefore cannot take the same approaches that have been successful for offline detection.